tahoma2d/tahoma2d/doc/how_to_build_linux.md

-# Setting up the development environment for GNU/Linux and Unix
+# Setting up the development environment for GNU/Linux

 ## Required software